DoaaHazem/Python_Project/README.md

 # 👩‍💼 Employee Management System (Python)
 This project was developed as part of a task assigned by the **Digital Egypt Pioneers Initiative (DEPI)**, under the **Ministry of Communications and Information Technology (MCIT), Egypt**.
+A simple Python program for managing employee records using **CSV files**.
+The system allows adding, updating, deleting, searching, and viewing employee details.

 ## 📌 Overview